Thomas Mann House Fellowships

 The Involvement of the Berthold Leibinger Stiftung

 The Berthold Leibinger Stiftung will support the fellowships for at least five years and with 1.5 million euros.
 The foundation aims to foster the memory of Thomas Mann, his life, his time in exile, his intellectual environment and his family, as well as his literary and political work created in his Californian home.
-A catalogue will be published in German and English and will be made available for both fellows and guests.
-The Berthold Leibinger Stiftung is providing between 0.5 to 1 million euros for this purpose.
+The foundation financially supported a catalogue published in German and English and to be made available for both fellows and guests.
+The Berthold Leibinger Stiftung provided between 0.5 to 1 million euros for this purpose.
 An additional million is provided by the Berthold Leibinger Stiftung in order to furnish and equip the house.
 In this regard, the classical modern German design aims to convey an actual image of Germany.

-All in all, the Berthold Leibinger Stiftung gives 3 to 3.5 million euros for this project.
+All in all, the Berthold Leibinger Stiftung supports the project with 3 to 3.5 million euros.
 While this dedication is partly based on the heritage of Thomas Mann, it also represents a strong commitment to vivid transatlantic relations between Germany and the United States of America.

 Berthold Leibinger has committed himself to endorse the acquisition of the exile domicile of Thomas Mann as early as November 2016.
 This commitment helped the German Federal Foreign Office to also get the budget committee to finance the project.

 The property is run by the Villa Aurora & Thomas Mann House e.V., an institution which already supervises a cultural residence in the former home of Marta and Lion Feuchtwanger in Pacific Palisades, only ten minutes away from the Thomas Mann House.